ONSdigital/sml-python-small/docs/thousand_pounds.md

 The method explicitly checks for the following error states:

-* Predicted and auxiliary are both missing or are both 0
+* Predictive and auxiliary are both missing or are both 0
 * Principal variable is missing (note, a principal variable of 0 is not an error)
 * At least one of the upper or lower limits are missing or 0